-For the years ended December 31, 2016 and 2015, the yields related to the overall held to maturity portfolio, recorded in the results of the year, amounted to \$6,473 and \$5,157, respectively.
+For the years ended December 31, 2016 and 2015, the yields related to the overall held to maturity portfolio, recorded in the result of the year, amounted to \$661 and \$487, respectively.

 The terms and conditions for the delivery of securities as collateral are in line with the framework contracts of Repurchase Agreements, Securities Loans, and Derivatives (ISDA/CEMOF).
-These contracts establish the exchange of collateral, which will help mitigate the credit risk, in order to have a reasonable level of collateral; the collateral granted does not fulfill criteria for transfer of ownership, for which reason the entity providing the collateral retains the corporate and economic rights of such instruments, unless there is default on the obligations secured.
-However, these framework contracts stipulate the temporary use and enjoyment of such securities with the commitment to return them at maturity of the guarantee transaction or margin return calls due to a drop in the guaranteed value at risk.
+These contracts establish the exchange of collateral, which will help mitigate the credit risk, in order to have a reasonable level of collateral; the collateral granted does not fulfill criteria for transfer of ownership, for which reason the entity providing the collateral retains the corporate and economic rights of such instruments, unless there is default on the secured obligations.
+However, these framework contracts stipulate the temporary use and enjoyment of such securities with the commitment to return them at maturity of the guarantee transaction or margin return calls due to a decrease in the secured value at risk.